lobsang/medialib-server/README.md

 * The player client must be agnostic of physical location of media.
 It does not matter if media is stored on my local hard drive or within the cloud.

-There are also the following personal objectives:
+My personal objectives also drive the design as well as implementation choices:

 * To gather some experience with RESTful API design.
 * To gather some experience with server side JavaScript, in particular with respect to writing asynchronous